 - Students who have successfully completed the program are awarded a certificate from the Centre for Nursing Studies.

-- This program has been approved by the Association of Registered Nurses of Newfoundland and Labrador.
+- This program has received full approval from the College of Registered Nurses of Newfoundland and Labrador.

 - The Centre for Nursing Studies offers Prior Learning Assessment (PLA) as a service to students who feel they may have achieved learning through previous knowledge and experience.